 Step 1: Connect the equipment

-- Connect the Serial 0/0/0 interface of Router 1 to the Serial 0/0/0 interface of Router 2 using a serial cable.
+- Connect the S0/0/0 interface of Router 1 to the S0/0/0 interface of Router 2 using a serial cable as shown in the diagram and addressing table.

 - Connect the Fa0/0 interface of Router 1 to the Fa0/1 port of Switch 1 using a straight-through cable.

-- Connect Host 2 to the Fa0/2 port of Switch 1 using a straight-through cable.
+- Connect Host 3 to the Fa0/2 port of Switch 2 using a straight-through cable, and connect Host 4 to the Fa0/3 port of Switch 2 using a straight-through cable.

 Step 2: Perform basic configuration on Router 1